DarthGigi/MinionAH-Newsroom/src/content/blog/microsoft-update.md

 ---
-title: "The Minecraft Update"
+title: "The Microsoft Update"
-description: "The Minecraft update is a major update for the website that changes the login system, introduces performance updates and some under-the-hood changes.
+description: "The Microsoft update is a major update for the website that changes the login system, introduces performance updates and some under-the-hood changes.
 Read more about it here."
 isPublic: true
 type: "Update"
 pubDate: "December 4, 2023"
-heroImage: "/assets/images/minecraft-update/banner.png"
+heroImage: "/assets/images/microsoft-update/banner.png"
 ---

 The general idea of this update has been on our minds since the beginning of the website.
 At the time, we didn't know how to implement it, luckily, after spending a few months learning a new thing or two, we were able to implement it.
-The Minecraft update is a major update for the website that changes the login system.
+The Microsoft update is a major update for the website that changes the login system.

 ## Table of Contents